The Impossible Game

 The Impossible Game is a 2009 one-button platform game developed and published by Fluke Games.
 The Windows, macOS and Linux port was developed by Grip Games.

 Gameplay

 The objective of the game is to guide a cube over spikes and pits.
-There are 5 levels in the game (2 in iOS and Android normal versions), four of which with original music.
+There are 5 levels in the game.
+Fire Aura, Original Level, Chaoz Fantasy, Heaven and Phazd (2 in iOS and Android normal versions), four of which with original music.

-In Normal Mode, If the player dies in this mode, the level starts over.